scottellis/oe-deptools/README.md

 to build because of a problem with openjade.
 The question was why was openjade being built.
 There was nothing about openjade in the iputils recipe.

-The raw data files wer generated using bitbake -g omap3-console-image.
+The raw data files were generated using bitbake -g omap3-console-image.

 #### Check what packages iputils requires, tree format, three levels deep